klausbrunner/solarpos/README.md

 * This works with both positive and negative coordinates (e.g., `-10.0:-5.0:1.0` for southern latitudes or western longitudes)
 * Geographic sweeps can be combined with time series for comprehensive spatial-temporal analysis

-**Performance**: Time series and geographic sweeps are processed using parallel streams, enabling efficient calculation of large coordinate grids.

 ### Date and Time Formats

 Dates and times should be given in ISO 8601 format like "2011-12-03T10:15:30+01:00" or an unambiguous subset, such as: